angular/angular/aio/content/guide/schematics-for-libraries.md

 </code-example>

-* The `classify` and `dasherize` methods are utility functions that your schematic will use to transform your source template and filename.
+* The `classify` and `dasherize` methods are utility functions that your schematic uses to transform your source template and filename.

 * The `name` is provided as a property from your factory function.
 It is the same `name` you defined in the schema.